CheeseLad/the-experiment/README.md

 `!randomgif` - Sends a random gif from The Experiment's curated collection.

-`!addgif` - Adds a GIF to The Experiment's curated collection.
+`!addgif [link]` - Adds a GIF to The Experiment's curated collection.

-`!removegif` - Removes a GIF from The Experiment's curated collection.
+`!removegif [link]` - Removes a GIF from The Experiment's curated collection.

 `!help` - Lists all the commands you can use with The Experiment.